distillpub/post--misread-tsne/index.md

 <section class="w-page tsne-group" id="figures-07" data-id="07">
 </section>

 For high enough perplexity values, the elongated shapes are easy to read.
 On the other hand, at low perplexity, local effects and meaningless "clumping" take center stage.
 More extreme shapes also come through, but again only at the right perplexity.
-For exmaple, here are two clusters of 50 points each in 2D, arranged in parallel lines with a bit of noise.
+For example, here are two clusters of 50 points each in 2D, arranged in parallel lines with a bit of noise.

 <section class="w-page tsne-group" id="figures-08" data-id="08">
 </section>